RockSat-X/RockSatX_2026_Electrical/git_crashcourse.md

 <p align="center"><kbd><img src="./misc/GUI_Fresh_Clone.jpg" width="80%"></kbd></p>

-For your onboarding,
-create a text file of the form `{yourname}.md` in the `people` folder that's at the root of the project.
+Create a text file of the form `{yourname}.md` in the `people` folder that's at the root of the project.
 Go ahead and introduce yourself here to your fellow engineers.
 Examples of things you can tell about yourself: